Health Sciences, Health Information Management, B.S. to Law, J.D. Accelerated Program

 This accelerated program enables health information management majors to obtain their undergraduate and graduate degrees in six years.

 For additional information, see the catalog entries for the following programs:

-The B.S. in Health Information Management is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
+SLU's B.S. in health information management is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).